The Best Infant Car Seat 2023

 Some of the more expensive infant car seats feature anti-rebound bars.
 As the name implies, this keeps the seat from rebounding and hitting the back of the vehicle seat in an accident.
 Anti-rebound bars aren’t required in the US and seats that don’t have them still must meet minimum crash test standards.
 We’ll probably see more of these bars in the future, but for now they are only seen in the priciest seats.

 Is an anti-rebound bar a must?
 No—seats without them are still safe.
 The anti-rebound bar just adds an ADDITIONAL layer of safety.
-If you can afford a seat with an anti-rebound bar like the Maxi-Cosi Mico Max 30 (pictured or the Combi Shuttle, then good.
+If you can afford a seat with an anti-rebound bar like the Maxi-Cosi Mico Max 30.
 If not, don’t sweat it.

 6. Nice but not necessary: premium LATCH connectors